Nuclear Factor kappa-light-chain enhancer of activated B cells (NF-kB)

 |IB09001||Human NF-kB Reporter Assay System, 1 x 96-well format assays||Technical Manual|

-This Human NF-kB Assay kit is an all-inclusive, single use assay system.
-In addition to NF-kB Reporter Cells, kits provide optimized media for use during cell culture and in diluting user’s test samples, a positive control activator, Luciferase Detection Reagent, and a cell culture-ready assay plate.
+This Human NF-kB assay kit is an all-inclusive firefly luciferase reporter assay system that includes in addition to NF-kB Reporter Cells, optimized media for use during cell culture and in diluting user’s test samples, a positive control activator, Luciferase Detection Reagent, and a cell culture-ready assay plate.

 Bulk assay reagents can be custom manufactured to accommodate any scale of HTS.
 Please inquire.